 Purple fountain grass also looks wonderful with contrasting yellow flowers.
 You can also achieve a striking composition by striving for a contrast in texture, growth habit, and plant height.
 The leaves of cannas contrast nicely with purple fountain grass.
 If you are growing your purple fountain grass in a pot, move the container in front of oakleaf hydrangea in the fall.
 The purplish fall foliage and contrasting texture of the latter will provide an effective backdrop.
 And for the foreground, install a short plant with a growth habit that contrasts with the upright purple fountain grass, for example, annual lobelia or blue fescue.

 Varieties of Purple Fountain Grass

 Another cultivar of the species is Pennisetum setaceum or "Fireworks."
 The leaves are variegated with burgundy in the middle and hot pink at the edges.
-It grows 3 to 6 feet in height, with a spread of 1 to 3 feet.
+It grows three to six feet in height, with a spread of one to three feet.
 It is a perennial in zones 9 to 10.
 But P. setaceum is not the sole species in this genus.
 Fortunately for Northerners, P. alopecuroides can be grown as a perennial in zones 5 to 9.
 Types of P. alopecuroides include the following:

-- Burgundy Bunny: It stands at 16 inches tall with a spread of 16 inches.
-Its foliage has hints of red in summer, but this color intensifies to a deep reddish-purple in fall.
-The flower heads are buff-colored.
+- Burgundy Bunny: Stands at 16 inches tall with a spread of 16 inches.
+Foliage has hints of red in summer, but color intensifies to a deep reddish-purple in fall.
+Flower heads are buff-colored.

-- Little Bunny: It stands at 12 inches tall (with a slightly greater spread), which gives you a shorter option.
-The trade-off is that it lacks the colorful foliage of Burgundy Bunny.
-This is another plant with buff-colored flowers.
+- Little Bunny: Stands at 12 inches tall with a slightly greater spread.
+Lacks the colorful foliage of Burgundy Bunny.
+Also features buff-colored flowers.